tsuruko12/triggon/README.md

 sample()
 ```

-> **Note:**
-When multiple labels are passed and multiple flags are active,
-the earliest label in the sequence takes precedence.
-In that case, if the `index` keyword is passed,
-it will be applied to all labels.

-### switch_var (alter_var)
+### switch_var
-`def switch_var(self, label: str | dict[str, Any], var: Any=None, /, *, index: int=None) -> None | Any`
+`self, label: str | dict[str, Any], var: Any = None, /,`

-Changes variable value(s) directly when the flag is active.
+`*, index: int = None`
+`-> Any`

+Registers the given variables with the specified labels and indices.
+When the labels are active, their values are switched.
+If the variables are already registered, switching is handled by `set_trigger()`.

-**It supports global variables and class attributes, but not local variables.**
+**Global variables and class attributes are supported, but local variables are not.**

-You can pass multiple labels and variables using a dictionary.
-The `index` keyword cannot be used in that case.
-If the target index is 1 or greater,
-add a `*` prefix to the label corresponding to the index
-(e.g., `*label` for index 1, `**label` for index 2).
+When class attributes are registered from the global scope,
+`InvalidClassVarError` is raised.

-This function returns the updated value **only when a single label is passed**.
+This function returns the value of the variable when a single label is passed.
-If a dictionary is passed, the function returns `None`.
+Otherwise, it returns `None`.

-> **Note:**
-In such cases, it is recommended to use individual calls to this function
+If the return value is a function delayed by the `TrigFunc` class,
+it is automatically executed and its result is returned.

-with the `index` keyword instead, for better readability.
+When the `index` keyword argument is specified with multiple labels,
+the same index is applied to all of them.

+You can also use the `*` character as a prefix to specify the index.
+For example, `"label"` refers to index 0, and `"*label"` refers to index 1.
+`*` used elsewhere (not as a prefix) is ignored and has no special meaning.
+If both the keyword and `*` are used, **the keyword takes priority.**

+When specifying different indices for multiple labels, use `*` instead.

 ```python
 import random